Housing services for persons with intellectual disabilities

 Housing services for persons with intellectual disabilities are provided directly by the city or by purchasing services from joint municipal authorities or private service providers.
 The city pays the municipality’s share of the housing services, and the client is in charge of paying the rent, meals and personal expenses.

 Housing services based on the need for support

-In assisted housing, staff support and guidance are available at all times.
+In intensified residential care staff support and guidance are available at all times.
 The service is intended for persons in need of 24-hour care and is mainly provided in a group home.
 You can find the city’s own assisted housing in Kotiranta, in Portsa Kehräkoti and in the Ruusukuja service apartments.

 Clients of supported housing need different degrees of support and guidance to support their independent living.
 Support is provided by instructors and other support services such as home service.